Security flaws put virtually all phones, computers at risk

 That could make it possible for hackers to exploit other security bugs or, worse, expose secure information such as passwords, thus compromising individual computers or even entire server networks.

+Dan Guido, chief executive of cyber security consulting firm Trail of Bits, said that businesses should quickly move to update vulnerable systems, saying he expects hackers to quickly develop code they can use to launch attacks that exploit the vulnerabilities.
+“Exploits for these bugs will be added to hacker’s standard toolkits,” said Guido.

-Shares in Intel were down by 3.4 percent following the report while shares in AMD rose 1 percent.
+Shares in Intel were down by 3.4 percent following the report but nudged back up 1.2 percent to US$44.70 in after-hours trading while shares in AMD were up 1 percent to US$11.77, shedding many of the gains they had made earlier in the day when reports suggested its chips were not affected.

-The Register said programmers working on the Linux open-source operating system were overhauling the affected memory areas, while Microsoft Corp was expected to issue a Windows patch next Tuesday.

-"Crucially, these updates to both Linux and Windows will incur a performance hit on Intel products," The Register wrote (http://bit.ly/2CsRxkj).

 It was not immediately clear whether Intel would face any significant financial liability arising from the reported flaw.